Course and Module Delivery

 Attendance and Engagement

-The University’s Attendance and Engagement Policy clearly sets out expectations in terms of attendance and engagement and identifies processes whereby students who are not engaging can be offered support in an efficient way across a range of roles and services.
+The University’s Student Engagement Policy (used to be called Attendance and Engagement) clearly sets out expectations in terms of attendance and engagement and identifies processes whereby students who are not engaging can be offered support in an efficient way across a range of roles and services.

 - Academic Services: student attendance and engagement – staff guidance – which also includes the monitoring of international student engagement.

 - Academic Services: deferral with attendance – a deferral in an assessment task means that students will take the task again and the mark is not capped.
 Students are not entitled to any further attendance on a module.

 - BESE: Attendance monitoring for apprentices – staff guidance.

 - Digital Learning Team: TEL Help Blackboard attendance tool support for managing your blackboard site.

 - Student guidance: managing the impact of difficult circumstances on your studies.

 Belong from the beginning: building connections, confidence and inclusion at university.
 Watch the recording and access resources (password: BELONG22)